zeefaad/Jammer-433MHZ-ESP32/README.md

-# Jammer-387-464MHZ-ESP32
+# Jammer-433MHZ-ESP32
 ## Aim
-The aim of this project is to design a 387-464MHz rf jammer using the CC1101 rf module and the ESP32 (ESP32-WROOM-32u here) with frequency control via a potentiometer and an I2C display screen.
+The aim of this project is to design a 433MHz rf jammer using the CC1101 module and the ESP32 (ESP32-WROOM-32u here).

 ---